blabla1337/skf-flask/skf/markdown/knowledge_base/163-knowledge_base--High_level_architecture_should_be_defined--.md

 When you map these components it becomes more transparent about different types of security mitigations that might be forgotten for some of your business functions.
 Because again, you now own a visual representation of this logic.
 Your application also becomes more manageable in terms of keeping up with the latest security updates and patches and gives you a better view of obsolete configurations, functions, and components which can be removed from the system.

+This ofcourse also goed for all external components that your application depends on!